Last Updated on March 11, 2026

 At the same time, it’s important to understand what this advisory really means — because whether you’re traveling to New York, Paris, or Jamaica, being informed is always part of being smart.

-• Jamaica is now under a Level 2 travel advisory, the same level as the UK and France.
+- Jamaica has a Level 2 travel advisory, the same level as the UK and France.

 Full disclosure: